GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     the command line in both **$GMT_DATADIR** and **$GMT_USERDIR**.

 $GMT_TMPDIR
-    is where GMT will write its state parameters via the two files ``.gmtcommands`` and ``gmt.conf``.
+    is where GMT will write its state parameters via the two files ``gmt.history`` and ``gmt.conf``.
 If **$GMT_TMPDIR** is not set, these files are written to the current directory.
 See Appendix [app:P] for more on the use of **$GMT_TMPDIR**.